Cyclone hits Madagascar, killing 9 and making 1,400 homeless

 Emergency food rations will be delivered to Soalala by sea, said officials.
 Madagascar's Prime Minister Christian Ntsay will be flying to Soalala to assess the damage.

-The storm's winds blew off or dislodged the roofs of 80 per cent of the town's residences and government offices, said Soalala's member of parliament Naina Randriamisa, who said water is rising across the city.
+The storm's winds blew off or dislodged the roofs of 80% of the town's residences and government offices, said Soalala's member of parliament Naina Randriamisa, who said water is rising across the city.
 Belna has been downgraded to a tropical storm as it travels south on the island.
 Heavy rains and winds are expected through Wednesday.
 The cyclone should be finished by then, according to the meteorology department.
-(AP) IND
+(AP)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)